C-D-Lewis/discord-bot-norren/README.md

 > Audio files must be in the Opus sound format

-> Sets of files to be used randomly must have underscore, e.g: `guard_5.opus`.
+> Sets of files to be used randomly must have an underscore, e.g: `guard_5.opus`.

 4. Start the app: